Marand

+Marand (مرند) is a city in the Central District of Marand County, East Azerbaijan province, Iran, serving as capital of both the county and the district.

 Marand is among the major cities of East Azerbaijan province.
 It is in the northwest of the capital of the province, Tabriz.
 Marand has been known by various names in history, such as Maryana, Mandagarana, and Maranda.

 Etymology

 Moritz von Kotzebue and August von Haxthausen both described local legends that placed the burial spot of Noah's wife at Marand.
 Both authors contended that the name of the city means "the mother lies here," referring to Noah's wife.
 According to Kotzebue:

 History

 The history of the town goes back to the pre-Islamic era.
 Between 815 till 850, Marand was primarily controlled by Mohammad ibn Ba'ith who was Iranicized to a considerable extent.
 The elders of Maragha who quoted his Persian poetry also praised his bravery and his literary ability.
 He was Iranicized to considerable extent and the statement of Tabari on him is evidence of the existence of the cultivation of poetry in Persian in northwest Persia at the beginning of the 9th century.